History of Pascal Siakam in Timeline

 2013: Enrolled at New Mexico State University

-October 2014: Father's Death
+October 2014: Death of his father

-2014: Redshirted the season due to injury
+2014: Redshirted due to Injury

-2014: Pacers' first Eastern Conference Finals since 2014
+2014: Pacers advance to the Eastern Conference Finals

-2015: WAC Freshman of the Year
+2015: Western Athletic Conference (WAC) Freshman of the Year

-April 2016: Declared for the NBA draft
+April 2016: Declared for the NBA Draft

-June 2016: Drafted by Toronto Raptors
+June 2016: Selected by the Toronto Raptors in the NBA Draft

 On June 23, 2016, Pascal Siakam was selected by the Toronto Raptors with the 27th overall pick in the NBA draft.

-2016: Started 38 games at power forward
+2016: Started as many as 38 games at power forward

 2016: Western Athletic Conference Player of the Year